term

 Redirect

 A base class for all objects which interact with a terminal.
-Namely the term
+Namely the term and monitors.

 - Redirect.write(text)Source